bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/signature.md

 1. Compose a data structure. please note `msgs`, `memo`, `source`, `data` are the same as in the above `payload`.

-    - `chain_id`: a string, unique ID for the Chain, it stays the same for most time, but may vary as Beacon Chain  evolves;
+    - `chain_id`: a string, unique ID for the Chain, it stays the same for most time, but may vary as BNB Beacon Chain  evolves;
     - `account_number`: a string for a 64-bit integer, an identifier number associated with the signing address
     - `sequence`: a string for a a 64-bit integer, please check [accounts](accounts.md)
     - `memo`: a string, a short sentence of remark for the transaction